edlau2/Tampermonkey/README.md

 - [Torn Hide-Show Chat Icons.displayed.png](https://github.com/edlau2/Tampermonkey/raw/master/HideShowChat/Torn%20Hide-Show%20Chat%20Icons.displayed.png)
 - [Torn Hide-Show Chat Icons.hidden.png](https://github.com/edlau2/Tampermonkey/raw/master/HideShowChat/Torn%20Hide-Show%20Chat%20Icons.hidden.png)

 This script toggles the display of the chat icons at the bottom of the screen.
-Probably most useful for mobile users, but has not been tried on amobile device yet.
-Please let me know if you do try it on a phone :-)
+Probably most useful for mobile users, but has not been tried on a mobile device yet.
+Please let me know if you do try it on a phone :-) It isn't exactly friendly with the Torn Tools show/hide chat balloon, there aren't conflicts but it is best to use or the other, as they achieve the same thing in different ways.
+In other words, if my script is used, it will hide and show when it is clicked - but won't re-show the icons if hidden by Torn Tools - and my 'show' option will not display icons hidden by Torn Tools.
+This may change n the future - on my end, at least.

 **_Torn Latest Attacks Extender_**